annette-alca/advent-of-code-2024/README.md

-Jupyter notebooks used in solving Advent of Code 2024. https://adventofcode.com
+These are Jupyter notebooks of my Python solutions to https://adventofcode.com/2024.
+These are running Python 3.9.21

+- Annette